 When I’ve entered into music production, I was also confused about these terms.

-That time there’s no reliable information available on the internet researching EP, LP etc. However, today internet made it easy or us to research about something.
+At that time there’s no reliable information available on the internet researching EP, LP, etc. However, today internet made it easy for us to research something.

 Please share this article on social media so that it would help others.